 Here’s what response chaining sounds like when I use it in my classroom…

 Teacher: Is 15 a prime or composite number…Robert?

 Teacher: Is his answer correct, Ashley?

-Teacher: Ashley, explain why Robert’s answer is not correct.
+Teacher: Ashley, please explain why Robert’s answer is not correct.

 Ashley: 15 has 1, 3, 5, and 15 as its factors.
 Prime numbers only have one and the number itself as their factors.
 15 is a composite number.

 Response chaining can also be used with more open-ended types of questions.
 It does require a slight variation on the wording of your questions, however.
 First, have students paraphrase the initial response and include it in their response.
-Then, instead of stating whether an answer is correct/incorrect/partial, students would state whether they agree, disagree or partially agree with the answer as well as their reasons.
+Then, instead of stating whether an answer is correct/incorrect/partial, students would say whether they agree, disagree, or partially agree with the answer as well as their reasons.